maprice11/CrimePredictionModel/README.md

 ### Principal Component Analysis (PCA)

-Because there were so many demographic variables (31 in total), it was necessary to boil down the variables to feature components that would explain at least 90% of the variance that the original model with all 31 variables would.
+Because there were so many demographic variables (31 in total), it was necessary to boil down the variables to principal components that would explain at least 90% of the variance that the original model with all 31 variables would.
 A PCA was run to determine how many components would lead to this minimum variance.

 It was found that the PCA took 31 variables and found 3 components that accounted for 93.2% of the variance explained by the original model.

 ```
 PCA: 31 features -> 3 components
 Variance explained: 93.2%
 PC 1: 43.2%
 PC 2: 35.0%
 PC 3: 15.1%
 ```

 The top three components that drove each component were:

 ```
 PC1: log_Asian, Foreign-born (percent), Homeownership Rate(percent)
 PC2: log_Black or African American, Graduate or Professional (percent), Education (percent)
 PC3: Health (percent), Older Pop (percent), Age
 ```

 Figure 2 describes the amount of variance explained by each component and the cumulative variance explained by the components.
 It also illustrates which specific cities are influenced most greatly by the first and second principal component.